What types of income are included? What are the tax rates and allowances? Are you liable to file?

-Anyone resident in Spain who received income of any kind in 2023 is obliged to file a tax return or RENTA, with a few exceptions.
+Anyone residing in Spain who received income of any kind in 2024 is required to file a tax return (RENT A), with some exceptions.

 Different types of incomes.

-1. Employment related income: Wages, salaries, pensions, other compensation in kind.
+1. Employment-related income: Wages, salaries, pensions, and other compensation in kind.

 Double taxation agreements.